driusan/lmt/Implementation.md

-Processing non-block lines is easy, and we don't have to do anything since we are only concerned with code blocks. we don't need to care and can just reset the flags.
+Processing non-block lines is easy, and we don't have to do anything since we are only concerned with code blocks.

+We don't need to care and can just reset the flags.
 Otherwise, for triple backticks, we can just check the first three characters of the line (we don't care if there's a language specified or not).